-- Time Doctor – Time Doctor tracks time and takes screenshots of your team’s computers to ensure that they’re working on their assigned tasks.
+Time Doctor tracks time and takes screenshots of your team’s computers to ensure that they’re working on their assigned tasks.
 This increases productivity and helps you figure out the issues faced by an employee while working on a project.
 It is great to manage the remote and outsourced employees as you can see exactly what they are working on.

 Toggl comes with a browser extension that allows you to simply tap a button on your browser instead of repeatedly going back to start and stop the time for your tasks.
 It generates visual reports for users to see where they’ve been spending most of their time and alter their schedules accordingly.
 It also provides a snapshot of estimated vs actual time for a project, to help you plan better in the future.

-- Hubstaff – Hubstaff allows you to manage workflows and productivity of remote employees effectively by setting time or cost limits to projects and establishing weekly limits for each team member.
-It’s time tracking capabilities ensure timely payment for the delivered work.
+Hubstaff allows you to effectively manage workflows and productivity of remote employees by setting time or cost limits to projects and establishing weekly limits for each team member.
+Its time tracking capabilities ensure timely payment for the delivered work.

 6) Knowledge Management Tools

 Confluence organizes teamwork and centralizes all information required to stay up to date.
 It allows users to create meeting notes, project plans, product requirements, receive feedback, and search for company information.
 The tool also offers features like ‘Questions’ to vote and ‘Team Calendars’ to schedule projects.

 Guru enables easy access to the latest information from any device.
-It permits users to organize and manage information by filtering it category-wise and getting insights on the knowledge base.
+It permits users to organize and manage information by filtering it category-wise and getting insights into the knowledge base.
 It provides a browser extension for integration to third-party apps that permit single-click access to trusted answers.
 Support teams use this feature to remember product nuances, issues, and saved responses.